Talk to your doctor if you see white scales on your skin, often on your elbows or knees. The scales can mean you have psoriasis.

-Doctors advise starting with the mildest treatment that might help you, depending on your type of psoriasis and how much of your body it covers.
+Doctors advise starting with the mildest treatment, depending on your type of psoriasis and how much of your body it covers.

 Corticosteroids, however, can stop working over time.
-If that happens you can try vitamin D, which slows the growth of skin cells, or retinoids, calcineurin inhibitors, salicylic acid, or coal tar (for the scalp).
+If that happens, you can try vitamin D, which slows the growth of skin cells, or retinoids, calcineurin inhibitors, salicylic acid, or coal tar (for your scalp).

-Light therapy can be used alone or with other medications.
+You can use light therapy alone or with other medications.
 You’ll need repeat treatments, but you might be able to do them at home.
 You might even rely on sunlight, on a schedule, avoiding the peak hours of 10 a.m. to 2 p.m.

 In a treatment known as PUVA, you take a light-sensitizing drug called psoralem before exposure to UVA light.
 But there are both short-term and long-term side effects.

 Losing weight and exercise can help as well.

 If no treatment helps and your case is moderate to severe, you might try medications called biologics (made from genetically engineered living cells).
 They require an IV infusion or injection, although you can sometimes do the injection at home.

 - Infliximab (Remicade)